Fransssss/SSNValidation/README.md

 Check user input if it is a valid SSN number!

 Learning goals
-- declare and implement function type bool
+- Declare and implement function type bool
-- validate index of input using for loop
+- Validate index of input using for loop
-- let user puts the input (no hard coded)
+- Let user puts the input (no hard coded)